-^a Significant at 10% level; ^b Significant at 1% level
+^a Significant at 10% level

+^b Significant at 1% level

-It is sometimes argued that studies such as the above do not provide an adequate test because many shareholders may have a longer time horizon than, for example, the six years used in this study.
-Proponents of this view argue that if one examines the longer-term benefits of conglomeration, one will eventually find higher returns due to the more efficient use of assets and the greater debt capacity of conglomerates.
-These should be reflected by a higher return on assets (utilization efficiency) and return on equity.
-While we do not agree with the arguments for many reasons which are well-documented in the literature (for example, Brealey & Myers, 1985), the above methodology provides a ready test for these assertions.
-Accordingly, the matched conglomerates and pseudo-conglomerates compared on a return on assets and return on equity basis.
+It is sometimes argued that studies such as the above do not provide an adequate test because many shareholders may have a longer time horizon than, for example, the six years studied in this study.
+Proponents of this view argue that if one examines the longer term benefits of conglomeration, one will eventually find higher returns due to the more efficient use of assets and the greater debt capacity of conglomerates.
+These should be reflected by higher return on assets (utilization efficiency) and return on equity.
+Although we do not agree with the arguments for many reasons which are well documented in the literature (for example, Brealey and Myers, 1985), the above methodology provides a ready test for these assertions.
+Accordingly, the matched conglomerates and pseudo-conglomerates were compared on a return on assets and return on equity basis.
 These results are presented in the second and third rows of Table 3.
-As can be seen, the hypothesis of no between conglomerates and conglomerates is even more strongly rejected than in the case of market returns.
-Once again, the direction of rejection indicates that the pseudo-conglomerates provide superior returns on the basis of ROA and ROE than do the conglomerate companies.
+As can be seen, the hypothesis of no difference between conglomerates and pseudoconglomerates is even more strongly rejected than in the case of market returns.
+Once again, the direction of rejection indicates that the pseudo-conglomerates provide returns superior to those of the conglomerate companies on the basis of ROA and ROE.